-ED280 Field Experience in Education
+ED280 Field Experience in Education 1-4 credits (3-10 hrs/wk)

-(3-10 hrs/wk)

 Field Experience in education is a course which provides students with the opportunity to gain practical experience in applying teaching or tutoring methods and techniques.
 The course also allows students to explore the field of public education as a possible career choice.